BasisResearch/collab-creatures/README.rst

 For more information, please see `our paper <https://www.nature.com/articles/s41598-024-71931-0>`_ :
    Urbaniak, R., Xie, M. & Mackevicius, E. Linking cognitive strategy, neural mechanism, and movement statistics in group foraging behaviors.
 Nature Scientific Reports 14, 21770 (2024). https://doi.org/10.1038/s41598-024-71931-0

-An archival version of the repository from the time of the paper submission can be found `here <https://github.com/BasisResearch/collab-creatures/pull/137>`_ , in the ru-staging-foraging-archive branch.
+An archival version of the repository from the time of the paper submission can be found `here <https://github.com/BasisResearch/collab-creatures/pull/137>`_ , in the `ru-staging-foraging-archive` branch.

-*This repository is a work in progress, and we are continuously working on improving it, and applying it to new types of multi-agent behaviors.
+*This repository is a work in progress.
+We are continuously working on improving it, and applying it to new types of multi-agent behaviors.
 Please reach out if you're interested in collaborating or contributing.*

 All the functionalities are illustrated in Jupyter notebooks (listed further down).